 Padnos Distinguished Artist-in-Residence

-The Stuart B. and Barbara Padnos Distinguished Artist-In-Residence Chair in Art and Design position is designed to enhance the experiences of art students, both majors and non-majors, at Grand Valley State University.
+The Stuart B. and Barbara Padnos Distinguished Artist-In-Residence Chair for the Visual and Media Arts position is designed to enhance the experiences of art students, both majors and non-majors, at Grand Valley State University.
 Exceptional teaching and mentoring skills, excellent artistic productivity and reputation, and a broad knowledge of art would be core competencies we would seek in our candidates for the position.
 In addition, the candidates expertise in the business components of art including exhibiting ones own art, forging gallery and museum relationships and understanding the art marketplace would also enhance their potential value to our students educational experiences.
 In fact, we see the position as a catalyst to take our art students to new levels of preparation and accomplishment.

 Stuart and Barbara Padnos